The 12 Best Fashion Photographers in San Francisco

 2. Audra Miller

-With a background in graphic design, Audra Miller uses technology to create otherworldly editorials and portraits, as evident through her depictions of female superheroes.
+With a background in graphic design, Audra Miller uses technology to create otherworldly editorials and portraits, as evident through her depictions of female superheroes in her series, She Rose.
 When she’s not dreaming up cinematic themes and settings, Miller uses bright and cheery studio backdrops along with patterned, natural scenery to breathe life into her eclectic body of work.
 From a pool of sprinkles to the shores and streets of the Bay Area, Miller continues to explore new ways to bring her ideas to fruition.

 Give Maria Boguslavskaya five minutes and a dark hotel room, and she’ll not only roll with the punches –– she’ll pump out grade-A photos while she’s at it.
 With her easygoing personality and keen eye for symmetry, Maria is able to create compelling imagery that highlights the look and feel of clothing under almost any circumstance.
 Her incredible adaptability allows her to showcase fashions in underappreciated locations –– giving her work a distinct and individual style.

 Diane Villadsen is a fashion and conceptual photographer based in the San Francisco Bay Area.
 With a hint of “weird” and a cinematic perspective, her images focus on color, space, and empowered femininity.
-She is also passionate about teaching and inspiring others through photography and enjoys connecting with other artists.
+She is also passionate about teaching and inspiring others through photography, as well as enjoys connecting with other artists.

 Inspired by the hunt for his own wedding photographer, Ed Carlo Garcia delved into the world of photography with a passion for crisp style and pensive portraits.
 One of the area’s best fashion photographers, Garcia gained recognition as a Professional Beauty Association 2017 winner.
 His clean and inventive work has appeared in magazines like Harper’s Bazaar, Martha Stewart Weddings, and Modern Salon.